mehalick/Blog/src/_posts/2014-02-06-ef6-adding-a-created-datetime-column-automatically-with-code-first-migrations.md

 }
 ```

-Because we’ll ultimately want our **CreatedUtc** property on all entities let’s extract an abstract base class (EntityBase) and have Product inherit from it:
+Because we'll ultimately want our **CreatedUtc** property on all entities let's extract an abstract base class (EntityBase) and have Product inherit from it:

 ```csharp
 namespace CreatedUtcColumnDemo